-Preliminary: 25 hours per year of continuing professional development and no criminal activity (beyond minor traffic violation) or serious ethics violations.
+School Psychology License: 25 hours per year of continuing professional development and no criminal activity (beyond minor traffic violation) or serious ethics violations.
 Renew after 3 years.

 Professional: 25 hours per year of continuing professional development and no criminal activity (beyond minor traffic violation) or serious ethics violations.
 Renew after 5 years.